aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/protection/_index.md

 ```

-For the description of this property, please see [getAllowFormattingCell()](../../com.aspose.cells/protection\#getAllowFormattingCell--)
+Represents if the formatting of cells is allowed on a protected worksheet.

 **Parameters:**
 | Parameter | Type | Description |